 - Drain your halloumi and cut into two flat patties.
 Put them in a frying pan (no need to add oil) and cover with a lid.
 Cook on low heat for 5 minutes to soften it, then remove from the pan and place on a chopping board.
 Using a rolling pin flatten your halloumi halves to the size of your brioche buns or slightly larger.

-- Return flattened halloumi halves to the pan and fry on medium heat for 2 minutes, then flip and fry for another two.
+- Return flattened halloumi halves to the pan and fry on medium heat for 1-2 minutes, then flip and fry again.
 Halloumi should brown and crisp up a little.